 Belviq is a prescription brand name diet medication that is also known by its generic name Lorcaserin.
-Approved by the FDA as a treatment for weight loss, Belviq is manufactured by Arena Pharmaceutical until it was sold to Eisai Inc., a Japanese pharmaceutical company, in 2016.
+Approved by the FDA in 2012 as a treatment for weight loss, Belviq was initially manufactured by Arena Pharmaceutical until it was sold to Eisai Inc., a Japanese pharmaceutical company, in 2016.

 This weight loss drug is prescribed by doctors and meant to be used with exercise, diet and behavioral changes to help aid in the loss of excess weight and help keep it off.
 It is typically prescribed to obese adults with a body mass index (BMI) ≥30 kg/m2 or adults with a BMI ≥27 kg/m2 who have excess weight and also have a weight-related medical problem (e.g. high blood pressure, high cholesterol, diabetes, etc.).

 Lorcaserin is the active ingredient in Belviq.
 It works by affecting chemical signals in the brain responsible for controlling appetite.
 More specifically, it triggers serotonin, a neurotransmitter that generates feelings of fullness and satisfaction.
 Its primary function is to help you feel full when you consume smaller meals.